-The Department of History and Art History has a strong research tradition and has performed very well in both the 2003 and 2006 rounds of the Performance Based Research Fund (PBRF).
+The Department of History and Art History has a strong research tradition and has performed very well in the rounds of the Performance Based Research Fund (PBRF).

 The department has a very strong record of collaborative research and has hosted a large number of research projects funded by large external grants.